awsdocs/aws-kms-developer-guide/doc_source/limits.md

 **Shared limit**

-The API operations in the first row of the following table share a limit of 1200 requests per second\.
-For example, when you make 600 `GenerateDataKey` and 400 `Decrypt` requests per second, AWS KMS doesn't throttle your requests\.
-However, when you make 200 `Encrypt` and 1100 `GenerateDataKey` requests per second, AWS KMS throttles your requests because you are making more than 1200 requests per second for operations with the shared limit\.
+The API operations in the first row of the following table share a limit of 5500 \(or 10,000\) requests per second\.
+For example, with a shared limit of 5500 requests per second, when you make 3000 `GenerateDataKey` requests per second and 1000 `Decrypt` requests per second, AWS KMS doesn't throttle your requests\.
+However, when you make 5000 `GenerateDataKey` and 1000 `Encrypt` and requests per second, AWS KMS throttles your requests because you are making more than 5500 requests per second for operations with the shared limit\.

 The remaining API operations have a unique limit for requests per second, which means the limit is not shared\.